bbill37/chatbot-assistant-system/PMP-PLAN/E-PROJECT_CLOSING.md

 #### 3. Final Project Report
-**CAR PLATE RECOGNITION SYSTEM**
+**CHATBOT ASSISTANT SYSTEM**

 **1.0 PROJECT OBJECTIVES**

-The car plate recognition system done by QTMT Inc. was intended to develop an artificial intelligence system that are able to detect Malaysia car number plate.
-Besides, one of the aims of QTMT Inc. is to develop a system that are able to recognize the character of the car number plate.
-Not only that, we also intend to build an application programming interface (API) for the future ease if use as the integration module.
+Chatbot Assistant System is a system that can conduct as semi-auto system that able help worker to handle customers especially in high traffic situation.
+This can help reduce workload of workers by allowing the system to handle the customer give answers that suitable based on questions.
+Besides that, Application Program Interface (API) is built by us to enhance the efficiency communication between customer, worker, and the system.

 **2.0 SUMMARY OF PROJECT RESULTS**

-After the system has been completed, we tested the accuracy of the system.
-The system is 30%
+After the system has been completed, the accuracy of the system shows about 90%, which is we can say the result shows the system able to conduct as semi-auto system later for company.

 **3.0 ORIGINAL AND ACTUAL SCHEDULE**